Why a Zinc Deficiency May be Contributing to Your Child’s Pickiness

 Wounds that take a long time to heal

 Although in the ideal world, everyone would eat all the right foods in all the right amounts, this is obviously not the case.
 As a result, I normally encourage parents of picky kids to take a multivitamin w/minerals to help offset the potential nutrient imbalances.
 Unfortunately, gummy vitamins do not have sufficient minerals of any kind in them.
-In fact, most children’s multivitamins are lacking in some essential nutrients, including Zinc.
 (My son is 13 and is taking an adult multivitamin currently).

 I really do not recommend megadoses of any one nutrient unless there is a proven reason for it.
 This is because when a person takes an excessive amount of one nutrient, it can make it difficult for the body to digest other important nutrients.